 • Volatile organic compounds, such as cleaners, air fresheners and personal care products

-Even if you or someone in your household doesn’t experience allergies or asthma, an air purifier can alleviate other troubles linked to low indoor air quality.
+Even if you or someone in your residence doesn’t struggle with allergies or asthma, an air purifier can alleviate other symptoms related to bad indoor air quality.
 These include:

 • Itchy throat, eyes, nose or skin